gauravichavan89/Operating_and_Visualizing_Robotic_Manipulator_by-_OS_Independent_Web_Application-/README.md

+## Enabling communication between ROS and Client System
-2. For checking the communication part between the ROS and client server, install ROS kinetic in a ubuntu computer. ( http://wiki.ros.org/kinetic/Installation/Ubuntu ) Install Rosbridge by the command “sudo apt-get install ros-kinetic-rosbridge-suite”.
+For checking the communication part between the ROS and client server, install ROS kinetic in a ubuntu computer. ( http://wiki.ros.org/kinetic/Installation/Ubuntu ) Install Rosbridge by the command “sudo apt-get install ros-kinetic-rosbridge-suite”.